Obama family attends long-time aide's wedding to TV journalist

-POCANTICO HILLS N.Y.
-(Reuters) - President Barack Obama, First Lady Michelle Obama and their two daughters on Saturday attended the wedding of their long-time friend and food guru Sam Kass to media personality Alex Wagner at a farm outside New York City, the White House said.
+POCANTICO HILLS, N.Y., Aug 30 (Reuters) - President Barack Obama, First Lady Michelle Obama and their two daughters on Saturday attended the wedding of their long-time friend and food guru Sam Kass to media personality Alex Wagner at a farm outside New York City, the White House said.

 Kass is officially Senior Policy Advisor for Nutrition Policy and executive director of Let’s Move, Michelle Obama’s child health initiative that seeks to combat childhood obesity.